Best Roof Racks: Carry Bikes, Skis, and More With These Top Picks

-A: This depends on the type of cargo rack you select.
+This depends on the type of cargo rack you select.
 Some roof racks can be low profile.
 The height of your car roof is a factor as well.
-And if your roof rack is full, the roof cargo could come flying off.
-These are just a few things to think of as you pull up to a car wash.
+Most touch-free car washes can accommodate cars with roof racks.

 Q: How do I know if a particular roof rack will fit my vehicle?

 There are a lot of factors that go into determining whether or not a particular roof rack will fit on your vehicle.
 The type of roof can play a big part, especially considering some of the design features on cars today, such as antenna covers.
 Having secure mounting points is key to choosing the right roof rack because without a good grip no roof rack will work well.